Hsu Tain-tsair: Environment

 Under his term, the environment of the city greatly improved.
 Hsu started a program of having the city's garbage trucks ring out brief English lessons in 2002.
 He promoted the use of eco-friendly chopsticks by requiring government officials and teachers to use their own reusable chopsticks when dining, expressing that the goal of the campaign is to reduce the use of disposable chopsticks by 100,000 pairs per day.

 During his second term in office, Tainan City became the first Taiwanese city to enter the Alliance for Healthy Cities of the World Health Organization.
 In addition, Tainan also became the first Taiwanese city to enter the Global Cities Dialogue.
 Hsu also believes that Tainan should become a city of international tourism and culture, and he is working towards that purpose.
 In September 2007, he spoke to the 2007 Asia-Pacific Cities Summit participants and stated that Tainan is blessed with natural, historical, cultural, and humanistic characteristics and that Tainan also possesses great conditions for high-tech, trade, and investment development.

 Hsu worked to make Tainan a smoke-free environment.
-After the successful ban of smoking in public areas such as shopping centers, he pushed through the ban of smoking in historical sites.
+After the successful ban on smoking in public areas such as shopping centers, he pushed through the ban on smoking in historical sites.
 The Chihkan Tower became the first smoke-free historical site in Taiwan after the passing of the regulation in October 2007.
 Other historical sites covered by the regulation include Tainan Confucian Temple, Fort Zeelandia, and Eternal Golden Castle.

 In January 2008, the government of Tainan started an operation to clean up dioxin-contaminated soil around the site of a defunct factory of Taiwan Alkali Industrial Corp (台鹼公司).
 The Hsu administration was the first to take action since 1982 when the government became aware of the mercury concentrations.

 Law enforcement

 Due to an accidental killing of a teenage girl, while trying to shoot a psychotic suspect, the Tainan City Police Bureau made a decision to develop a special kind of baton in 2006.
-When dealing with suspects without firearms, the police officers are expected to use the baton first in order to reduce accidents.
-To commemorate the girl who died, mayor Hsu named the baton after her.
+When dealing with suspects without firearms, police officers are expected to use the baton first in order to reduce accidental shootings.
+To commemorate the girl who died, Mayor Hsu named the baton after her.

 In September 2007, the Tourism Mounted Police Unit of Tainan (臺南市觀光騎警隊) was established to attract tourists.
 The members of the unit wear green uniforms and ride bicycles around the city on the weekends.
-They facilitate tourists and at the same time try to reduce crime rate.
+They facilitate tourists and, at the same time, try to reduce the crime rate.